longqinsi/longqinsi.github.io/java/io.md

 A hybrid stream is just a regular character stream, and a binary stream that are open together, on the same binary stream.
 There is a code example [HybridStreams](https://github.com/longqinsi/HybridStreams), taken from José Paumard.
 Please refer to [WritingHybridStream.java](https://github.com/longqinsi/HybridStreams/blob/master/src/org/paumard/io/WritingHybridStream.java) for how to write to hybrid streams, and [ReadingHybridStream.java](https://github.com/longqinsi/HybridStreams/blob/master/src/org/paumard/io/ReadingHybridStream.java) for how to read from hybrid streams.

+### 7. What's marking, resetting and skipping of the Reader api, and how to use them?<a name="reader-mark-reset-skip"></a>[↑](#top)
+Readers support **marking**, **resetting**, and **skipping**.
+A reader **can** skip elements.
+It is supported by all the implementations of the Reader abstract class.
+A reader **may** support reset, which is go back to the beginning.
+It is not necessarily supported by all the implementations of the Reader abstract class, but we cannot test it is supported or not.
+A Reader **may** support the marking of the character stream, and we can test if the mark operation is supported or not with the markSupported() method call.
+How to use mark, reset and skip?
+A mark() call just puts a flag on a given element of the character stream.
+If I call reset(), it will rewind to the previously marked element if there is one.
+If it's not the case, it will rewind to the beginning of the stream.
+And a skip() call just skips the next element of the character stream.
+Refer to [ReadingHybridStream.java](https://github.com/longqinsi/HybridStreams/blob/master/src/org/paumard/io/ReadingHybridStream.java) for an exmaple.